Jobs Career Advice Post Job

 Employers are not interested in knowing your personal details; they want to know if you are the best candidate for the position.

-There is no need including your hobbies to your CV if it is not related to the job.
+There is no need to include your hobbies in your CV if they are not related to the job.

 According to statistics, 75% of hiring managers can spot a lie on a CV.
 Lying about your skills and qualifications may even get you disqualified for the position.

-A career objective: A career objective may not be necessary on your CV.
+A career objective may not be necessary on your CV.
 If you have applied for the job, then your objective is clear (you want the job).
-You should write a personal statement instead to emphasize why you think you are the best candidate for the job.
+You should write a personal statement instead to emphasise why you think you are the best candidate for the job.

 You should leave this information to the recruiter to discover during the interview.